Camilleus/perun-core/README.md

 ## 🎨 Design & UX Principles

+- **Zero Data-Entry Philosophy:** The owner is running a heavy operational business, not a data-entry firm.
+The primary way to add costs must be bulk import (CSV/Excel) or automated sync.
+Manual entry is a fallback, not the standard.
 - **30-second clarity.** An owner should open a project and instantly see: am I making money or losing it?
 - **Cost entry is sacred.** The "add cost" path must be the fastest thing in the app — minimal fields, smart defaults, keyboard-first.
 This is where margin tools usually die.
 - **Mobile matters.** Work happens on site.
 Logging a cost from a phone must be effortless (and is the natural home for future OCR/KSeF capture).